 On 2 October - 20 November 2010, the supplier delivered raw materials of a quality difference to that specified in the relevant purchase agreement again.
 As a result, the Company had additional cost of raw materials quality improvement and other damages totaling Baht 53 million.
 The Company requested the compensation to the supplier but could not negotiable.
 Therefore, on 9 November 2016, the Company filed a dispute to the Arbitration Office (Dispute Black Case No. 117/2559), requesting the supplier to pay the compensation of raw materials quality improvement which the supplier sent raw materials different from purchase agreement in 2006 and during October and November 2010 amounting to Baht 27 million and Baht 53 million, respectively, plus interest 7.5% per annum.
 The total compensation is Baht 117 million.
 Subsequently, in January 2020, the Company received a copy of an arbitration award dated 26 December 2019, whereby the Arbitral Tribunal had unanimously resolved to order the supplier to compensate the Company for damages suffered during the years 2006 and 2010, amounting to Baht 27 million and Baht 37 million, respectively, and to pay interest at a rate of 7.5% per annum from 13 September 2016 and 9 November 2011, respectively, until the supplier makes full payment to the Company.
 Later, on 1 April 2020, the supplier filed a petition with the Civil Court to revoke the award (Black Case No. Por.
 1819/2563).
+Then, the Company has submitted a statement of objection such revocation on 25 June 2020.
+On 2 July 2020, the Company filed a petition with the Civil Court to seek enforcement of the above arbitration award (Black Case No. Por.
+3367/2563).
 The petition is currently under the consideration of the Civil Court.